Zurabi Datunashvili: Career

 In 2018, Datunashvili accused the Georgian Wrestling Federation of favouritism and corruption.
 On 11 January 2019, he was assaulted by Gega Gegeshidze, the president of the Georgian Wrestling Federation, following a match with Robert Kobliashvili which Datunashvili lost by referee's decision.
 The incident was captured on video.
 "I don't want him [Gegeshidze] to be arrested, I want him to resign," Datunashvili later told Radio Free Europe/Radio Liberty.
 "He's not man enough to speak the truth, but I feel that truth will prevail.
 Everyone saw that he hit me with a blunt metal object of some kind."
 On 20 January, the Georgian Police announced they were opening an investigation into the incident.

 In 2020, he won one of the bronze medals in the 87 kg event at the Individual Wrestling World Cup held in Belgrade, Serbia.

-In 2021, he won a bronze medal in Tokyo, at the Olympic games for the Serbian national team.
+In 2021, he won a bronze medal in Tokyo, at the Olympic games for the Serbian national team (although this was later disqualified due to doping.)

 In 2022, he won the silver medal in his event at the Vehbi Emre & Hamit Kaplan Tournament held in Istanbul, Turkey.
 He won the gold medal in the 87 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

-His retirement from professional wrestling was announced in 2023.

-The Anti-doping Section of the Court of Arbitration for Sport ruled that Datunashvili violated anti-doping rules by using a prohibited method and falsification and sentenced him to 5 years of ineligibility and disqualification of all results since 27 May 2021.
-The disqualification and reallocation of results is suspended pending an appeal against part of the decision.
+In November 2023, Datunashvili was issued with a five-year ban backdated to April 2023 for anti-doping rule violations relating to "use of a prohibited method (urine substitution) and of the tampering with any part of doping control (use of fabricated evidence)".
+In addition all of his results from May 2021 to April 2023 were disqualified (including the bronze medal won at the 2020 Tokyo Olympics and the gold medals won at the 2021 and 2022 UWW World Championships).
+An appeal to the ruling by Datunashvili was dismissed by the Court of Arbitration for Sport in November 2025.